nk6706/Checkers_game/docs/DesignDoc.md

 As of sprint 2, all acceptance criteria for the implemented user stories have been met.

 ### Unit Testing and Code Coverage
-> _Discuss your unit testing strategy.
-Our strategy for unit testing was
 > For unit testing Report on the code coverage
-> We have an overall code coverage of
+> We have an overall code coverage of 100% in the application-tier, 93% in the
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets.
-If there are any anomalies, discuss
-> those._
+> model-tier and 87% in the UI-tier.
+Our strategy in unit test was to get maximum
+> coverage possible and focus on multiple possible scenarios.
+> Our teams target was to get a 100% coverage on the model class.
+Getting maximum
+> coverage on the model class was important to our team because the model class
+> contained the entire Checkerboard logic.
+Thus, each component had to be tested.
+We
+> were able to achieve 100% code coverage on most on the classes.
+The two remaining
+> classes have 87% and 93% coverage.